apoluekt/OpenRPNCalc/Doc/schematics.md

 # Schematics

-The main PCB with the STM32 chip, all auxiliary cirquitery (such as 3V to 5V booster) and LCD connector
+The main PCB with the STM32 chip, all auxiliary cirquitry (such as 3V to 5V booster) and LCD connector

 <img src="images/mcu_schematic.png">